Unveiling the Magic of Base64 Encoding: Simplifying Data Handling

 When to Use Base64 Encoding

-- π€ Text Protocol Compatibility: When you need to send binary data through systems that only support text (emails, JSON, XML)
+- Text Protocol Compatibility: Transmitting binary data through text-only systems (email, JSON, XML)

 When to Avoid Base64 Encoding